 Most of the time when you’re conducting research, it’s impractical to collect data from the entire population.
 This can be due to budget and/or time constraints, among other factors.
 Instead, a subset of the population is taken and insight is gathered from that subset to learn more about the population.

 This means that suitably accurate information can be obtained quickly and relatively inexpensively from an appropriately drawn sample.
 However, many things can affect how well a sample reflects the population, and therefore, the validity and reliability of the conclusions.
 Because of this, let us talk about bootstrapping statistics.

 What Is Bootstrapping Statistics?

 “Bootstrapping is a statistical procedure that resamples a single data set to create many simulated samples.
-This process allows for the calculation of standard errors, confidence intervals, and hypothesis testing,” according to a post on bootstrapping statistics from statistician Jim Forst.
+This process allows for the calculation of standard errors, confidence intervals, and hypothesis testing,” according to a post on bootstrapping statistics from statistician Jim Frost.

 A bootstrapping approach is an extremely useful alternative to the traditional method of hypothesis testing, as it’s fairly simple and it mitigates some of the pitfalls encountered within the traditional approach.

 Statistical inference generally relies on the sampling distribution and the standard error of the feature of interest.
 The traditional approach, or large sample approach, draws one sample of size n from the population, and that sample is used to calculate population estimates to then make inferences on.
 In reality, only one sample has been observed.